 Pennsylvania Medical Malpractice Verdicts & Settlements

-Below are recent medical malpractice cases in Pennsylvania and their jury payouts or settlement amount.
+Below are recent medical malpractice cases in Pennsylvania and their jury payouts or settlement amounts.

 - Wolfgang v.
 Bradford Regional Medical Center (McKean County 2023) $3.25 Million Verdict.
 The plaintiff alleged that his doctors incorrectly diagnosed and treated an infection in his foot, which eventually necessitated a below-the-knee amputation.
 The case encountered a significant obstacle when an unexpected testimony contradicted a key aspect of Wolfgang’s claim, but the plaintiff’s legal team managed to unearth a crucial piece of medical documentation to challenge this assertion.
 Following deliberations, the jury apportioned 99% of the responsibility for the injury to the doctors and 1% to the victim.
 This was the first malpractice verdict in McKean County in over 20 years.